-The preparation of financial statements in conformity with MFRSs requires the Directors to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses and disclosure of contingent assets and contingent liabilities.
+The preparation of financial statements in conformity with MFRSs and IFRSs requires the Directors to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue and expenses and disclosure of contingent assets and contingent liabilities.
 In addition, the Directors are also required to exercise their judgement in the process of applying the accounting policies.
 The areas involving such judgements, estimates and assumptions are disclosed in Note 6 to the financial statements.
 Although these estimates and assumptions are based on the Directors' best knowledge of events and actions, actual results could differ from those estimates.

-4.2 Basis of consolidation
+Basis of consolidation 4.2